 Any good esthetician will follow a similar pattern, it gives us a clear view of our client’s skin and how we should treat it.
 Doing so shortens how long it takes to heal and recover their skin, speeding up how quickly our clients see the results they desire.

-So before you throw in the towel on your goals, think your skin is awful because it isn’t “flawless”, or are considering a medical treatment because you’ve tried everything else, I suggest an alternative: focus on creating a healthy environment your skin will flourish in.
+Before you throw in the towel on your goals, think your skin is awful because it isn’t “flawless”, or are considering a medical treatment because you’ve tried everything else, I suggest an alternative: focus on creating a healthy environment your skin will flourish in with the Skin Baseline Method.
 It all starts with your skin barrier.